Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 [here is the link to use it](http://b.cplantbox.com).

 ## or build local
+### windows
+CPlantBox is currently not available on windows.
+Some pointers to setup a linux environment on windows are given on the [wiki](https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox/wiki/Help-for-windows-users).
+### linux
  Run CMake which configures the CPlantBox libraries by
 ```bash
 cmake . && make